dotnet/samples/core/extensions/AppWithPlugin/ReadMe.md

 Without using `AssemblyDependencyResolver`, it is extremely difficult to correctly load plugins that have their own dependencies.

 By using `AssemblyDependencyResolver` along with a custom `AssemblyLoadContext`, an application can load plugins so that each plugin's dependencies are loaded from the correct location, and one plugin's dependencies will not conflict with another.
-This sample includes plugins that have conflicting dependencies and plugins that rely on satellite assemblies.
+This sample includes plugins that have conflicting dependencies and plugins that rely on satellite assemblies or native libraries.

 ## Build and Run